Behavioral health services

 How do I request a deductible?

-- Download and send the completed form and the required attachments to Sharp Health Plan within 90 days of the start of your Sharp Health Plan coverage.
+- Download and send a completed deductible credit request form and the required attachments to Sharp Health Plan within 90 days of the start of your Sharp Health Plan coverage.
 We will not process Deductible Credit Request Forms received more than 90 days after your start date.

 - Attach a copy (front and back) of the most current explanation of benefits (EOB) from your previous health plan.
 The EOB must list all deductible amounts you are requesting as credit.